Migration Tools for Azure: The Complete 2026 Guide to Tools, Phases, and Governance

 What tools do you need for an Azure migration project?

 Migration gets your workloads to Azure.
-Cycloid’s IDP governs them once they’re there – self-service provisioning, cost visibility, and policy-as-code enforcement across your entire estate.
+Cycloid’s IDP governs them once they’re there: self-service provisioning, drift detection, cost visibility, and policy-as-code enforcement across your estate.

 Latest articles